startup-bootstrap-engine/startup-docs/README.md

 ## Environment Variables

-Environment variables can be managed within the `docusaurus.config.js` using the `customFields` object or via `.env` files for sensitive data.
+Environment variables can be managed within the `docusaurus.config.js` using the `customFields` object.

 ### Using `customFields`